breatheco-de/content/src/content/how-to/how-to-create-an-object-in-javascript.md

 })
 ```

-now, let´s see the properties we just added
+Now, let´s see the properties we just added

 ```javascript
 console.log(geek1.tech)